Ordisoftware/Hebrew-Letters/README.md

 - Fix paste from clipboard to overwrite the selected text.
 - Add menu for web links about judaism.
 - Add grammar guide from Hebrew Words.
+- Add option to auto vacuum database at startup.
 - Code refactoring.
 - Move online providers values from code to files in the application documents folder.